 Tax avoidance schemes – how they pay you

-HMRC’s Spotlight 45 provides an example of how tax avoidance schemes work in practice:
+HMRC’s Spotlight 45 (and related Spotlight 60) provides examples of how tax avoidance schemes work in practice:

-- When you are paid, you may receive a small payment, which has some income tax and NICs deductions.
+- When you are paid, you may receive a small payment, with some income tax and NICs deducted.

 - Simultaneously, or shortly after, you receive a larger payment – with no deductions for tax.

-- Often the payments are made from different bank accounts, possibly from overseas.
+- The payments are often made from different bank accounts, possibly from overseas.

-- Your payslip may split the payments, with the larger amount referred to as something else other than ‘pay’.
+- Your payslip may split payments, with the larger amount labelled something other than ‘pay’.

 By way of contrast, read this article to find out how a legitimate PAYE umbrella company works in practice.